laravel/docs/database-testing.md

                 )
                 ->create();

-You may provide a Closure based state transformation if your state change requires access to the related model:
+You may provide a closure based state transformation if your state change requires access to the related model:

     $users = User::factory()
                 ->hasAttached(